| "Once workers weren't servants. They were

 proportionally to the salary.
 That wasn't because of owner, or because of

+entrepreneur, or because of customers of owner.
 The leg needed to be well done by itself, because of

 itself, because of its own nature.
 That was a tradition went up from that